Asbury Park Convention Hall: Concerts

 Rock and roll has been a mainstay at Convention Hall since the 1950s.
 On June 30, 1956, a concert by Frankie Lymon & The Teenagers at the Hall ended, prematurely, when a fistfight in the audience erupted into a full-scale riot.
 Three people were stabbed and then-Mayor Roland J. Hines threatened a citywide ban on rock and roll performances.
 The ban never came to pass.
 In the mid-1960s, promoter Moe Septee started booking rock acts at Convention Hall, including some bands who would go on to achieve legendary status.

-Between 1965 and 1975, Septee booked Black Sabbath, The Beach Boys, James Brown, The Byrds, Ray Charles, Chicago, The Dave Clark Five, The Doors, The J. Geils Band, Herman’s Hermits, Janis Joplin, Iron Butterfly, Otis Redding, KISS, The Rolling Stones, The Temptations, Pink Floyd and The Who, among many others.
+Between 1965 and 1975, Septee booked Ike & Tina Turner, Martha & the Vandellas, Black Sabbath, The Beach Boys, James Brown, The Byrds, Ray Charles, Chicago, The Dave Clark Five, The Doors, The J. Geils Band, Herman’s Hermits, Janis Joplin, Iron Butterfly, Otis Redding, KISS, The Rolling Stones, The Temptations, Pink Floyd and The Who, among many others.
 Led Zeppelin played Convention Hall the evening of August 16, 1969, after their manager, Peter Grant, rejected an invitation to Woodstock.
 Joe Cocker opened for Led Zeppelin that night, before riding up to Bethel, New York for his opening slot on the festival's third and final (scheduled) day.

 The hall was also the setting for one of the last few concerts played by the original Lynyrd Skynyrd lineup on July 13, 1977, before their tour plane's fatal crash on October 20, 1977.